Brandonpinos/tag-security/assessments/projects/Operator Framework SDK/self-assessment.md

 The specific details about the timings of the meetings and communication channels are available [here](https://github.com/operator-framework/community#operator-sdk-working-group).

-## Security issue resolution

-* Responsible Disclosures Process.
-A outline of the project's responsible disclosures process should suspected security issues, incidents, or vulnerabilities be discovered both external and internal to the project.
-The outline should discuss communication methods/strategies.
-  * Vulnerability Response Process.
-Who is responsible for responding to a report.
-What is the reporting process?
-How would you respond?
-* Incident Response.
-A description of the defined procedures for triage, confirmation, notification of vulnerability or security incident, and patching/update availability.

 ## Appendix

 * Known Issues Over Time.
 List or summarize statistics of past vulnerabilities